Why Does My Comforter Make Me Sweat? The Sleep Microclimate Explained

 Humidity — not heat — is the real trigger

-Most people assume night sweating is caused by warmth alone.
+When sweating under a blanket or duvet, most people assume night sweating is caused by warmth alone.

 But humidity is usually the bigger driver.